21 Best Singer Websites (Examples) 2026

 Built with: Carrd

-One of the main reasons why we’re adding Janie Bay’s online presence to this collection is because it’s extremely minimalist.
+One of the main reasons we’re adding Janie Bay’s online presence to this collection is that it’s extremely minimalist.

 It only has the essentials, no fluff, and that’s what makes it extra special.
 And the best part?
 You can effortlessly create a similar Carrd website because of this page builder’s simplicity and beginner-friendliness.

-Note: Aim for minimalism when in doubt or not knowing how to approach your website’s design.
+Note: Opt for minimalism when in doubt or unsure about how to approach your website’s design.

 Don’t forget to check all these minimalist website examples if cleanness and simplicity are your things.